-All staff will be expected to read this policy as part of their induction.
+All staff will be expected to read this policy as part of their induction and by existing staff when it has been updated.

 This policy is monitored continuously by the Head Teacher, who reports to governors on request about the effectiveness of the policy.
 This anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
-They do this by examining the behaviour records on CPOMs and the school log, where incidents of bullying are recorded, and by discussion with the Head Teacher.
+They do this by examining the behaviour records on CPOMS and the school log, where incidents of bullying are recorded, and by discussion with the Head Teacher.
 Governors analyse information for patterns of people, places or groups.
 They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs.